Charles Schwab Wealth Management – Service, Offerings, Pros & Cons

 Charles Schwab Planning and Investment Tools

-Whether you want to make your own investment decisions, make active trades, or get portfolio management help from a Charles Schwab financial advisor, you will find a wide array of tools and services for all levels of investing when you create a Charles Schwab brokerage account.
+Whether you want to make your own investment decisions, make active trades, or get portfolio management help from a Charles Schwab wealth management financial advisor, you will find a wide array of tools and services for all levels of investing when you create a Charles Schwab wealth management brokerage account.

 You can choose from equity funds, bond funds, ETFs, index funds, and many others.

-To help with your research, Schwab sends you daily updates and commentary from sources like Credit Suisse, Reuters, Morningstar, and Ned Davis.
+To help with your research, Charles Schwab wealth management sends you daily updates and commentary from sources like Credit Suisse, Reuters, Morningstar, and Ned Davis.

-You can set up all sorts of investment accounts at Charles Schwab, including 401k, Roth IRA, traditional IRA, 529 accounts, health savings accounts, SEP IRAs and solo 401k for businesses and entrepreneurs, trusts, charitable accounts, and many more.
+You can set up all sorts of investment accounts at Charles Schwab wealth management, including 401k, Roth IRA, traditional IRA, 529 accounts, health savings accounts, SEP IRAs and solo 401k for businesses and entrepreneurs, trusts, charitable accounts – all this and many more account options are available.

-This is one reason Pillar Wealth Management chose to use Schwab as one of our custodial account options.
+This is one reason Pillar Wealth Management chose to use Charles Schwab wealth management as one of our custodial account options.
 They have great service, a great platform, and a wide selection of choices for all types of investors.

-Doing it yourself can be challenging and time-consuming though, which is why our clients have appreciated the extra attention, customized planning, and wealth management expertise that we offer them in addition to everything on Schwab’s impressive platform.
+Doing it yourself can be challenging and time-consuming, though, which is why our clients have appreciated the extra attention, customized planning, and wealth management expertise that we offer them in addition to everything on Charles Schwab wealth management’s impressive platform.

 Find out how we help high net worth families protect and grow their wealth – schedule a free introductory call with a wealth manager.

-When setting up a Charles Schwab brokerage account, you will have several options, one of which is to work with an advisor.
-If you decide you want a financial advisor, there are several types of advisory services to choose from as well.
+When setting up a Charles Schwab brokerage account, you will have the option to work with an advisor.
+There are several types of advisory services to choose from.

-Here’s a quick rundown of some of Schwab’s main advisory services.
+Here’s a quick rundown of some of Charles Schwab wealth management’s main advisory services.

-Your Charles Schwab financial advisor doesn’t have to be a real person.
-They offer an automated advisory service that builds a portfolio, monitors it, harvests your tax losses to offset investment gains, and rebalances your investments over time using low-cost exchange traded funds.
+Your Charles Schwab wealth management financial advisor doesn’t have to be a real person.
+They offer an automated advisory service that performs a number of basic tasks, including:

 For high net worth investors, robo-advisors aren’t usually able to deliver the personalized service you need to maximize your growth and long term wealth security.
 For that, you should seek help from a live financial advisor.
 And Pillar Wealth Management is a great option for investors with over $5 million in liquid assets.
 See what we have to offer – schedule a free call with a wealth manager.